Kanazawa Guide 金沢

 Access - Getting To Kanazawa

-Komatsu Airport (Tel: 0761 21 9803) is 25km southwest of Kanazawa and is linked by Hokutetsu buses (approx. 40 minutes) to Kanazawa station.
+Komatsu Airport (Tel: 0761 21 9803) is 25km (15 1/2 miles) southwest of Kanazawa and is linked by Hokutetsu buses (approx. 40 minutes) to Kanazawa station.
 There are domestic flights to Tokyo (Haneda), Fukuoka, Okinawa, Sapporo and Sendai and international connections to Seoul and Shanghai from Komatsu Airport.

-To Tokyo travel via Echigo-Yuzawa and pick up the Joetsu shinkansen (approx 3 hours 50 mins) or Tokaido shinkansen from Tokyo changing at Maibara to the express train for Kanazawa (approx 4 hours 30 mins).
+Until March 2015, from Tokyo you traveled via Echigo-Yuzawa and picked up the Joetsu shinkansen (approx 3 hours 50 mins) or Tokaido shinkansen from Tokyo changing at Maibara to the express train for Kanazawa (approx 4 hours 30 mins).

 There is now only one night train to Kanazawa from Tokyo's Ueno Station: the all-seat Noto Express (6 hours, 47 mins).
 The Hokuriku Express Sleeper (7 hours, 27 mins) which had couchettes and private rooms was discontinued in 2010.

-To Nagoya from Kanazawa take the Shirasagi service (approx 3 hours).
+From Nagoya take the Shirasagi service (approx 3 hours).
 Alternatively take a Hikari shinkansen from Nagoya to Maibara (27 minutes) and then Shirasagi Express to Kanazawa (1 hour, 52 minutes).
 The JR Nanao Line connects Kanazawa to Nanao and Wakura Onsen on the Noto Peninsula.

 There are long distance bus services from outside Kanazawa Station to Tokyo (7 hours, 30 mins), Kyoto (4 hours), Yokohama (8 hours, 20 mins), Nagoya (4 hours), Sendai (8 hours, 30mins), Niigata (4 hours, 40 mins), Takayama (3 hours) and other destinations.